 - The exterior is lit with 14 Pylon lights on the Market Street and Third Street sides.
 Each 15-foot electric Pylon contains 6-foot fluorescent lanterns that shine with 500 watts.

 - Features a two-level connecting lobby for easy interaction between the three entries into the Center.
-These include Market Street (the civic front door where pedestrian traffic enters) a vehicle drop-off entrance on Third Street, and an internal bridge connecting the Hilton Harrisburg, Strawberry Square, and Walnut Street Garage.
+These include Market Street (the civic front door where pedestrian traffic enters) a school group entrance on Third Street, and an internal bridge connecting the Hilton Harrisburg, Strawberry Square, and Walnut Street Garage on Arcade Level.

 - A two story curved wall made of alternating bands of opaque and translucent materials can be illuminated for dramatic effect.
 Visual arts are displayed on this unique wall.

 - A graphic design of gentle curves along the balcony of the Sunoco Performance Theater, coupled with flower shaped light fixtures was designed to honor the Susquehanna River in the springtime.